In this article, we list common SUP terms and their meanings so you have a better understanding of the industry!

 Types of Boards

 These boards are made of hard plastic.
-They are designed similar to kayaks in that they’re durable but heavy.
+They are designed similarly to kayaks in that they’re durable but heavy.
 They’re great for beginners and families as well.

 The most popular form of paddle board.
 Inflatable boards are tough, durable, light, easy to carry and store and perfect for travel with.
 They are inflated with air anywhere from 15-20 PSI (pounds per square inch) and make for the perfect board for beginners and experienced paddlers alike.